thesovereignrepo/The-Sovereign-Repository/01-Desktop/01-Beginner/Windows.md

 2. Choose to install Brave Browser or Thorium AVX2.

-3. U-block and Speedy extenstions are suggested.

-4. It is recommended to follow the [VPN Section](#vpn) and enable your VPN before you continue with a regular web browser.
+3. It is recommended to follow the [VPN Section](#vpn) and enable your VPN before you continue with a regular web browser.
 Remember, a VPN relies on trust in the VPN service provider, and should **never** be considered a replacement for the Tor Browser which has stronger privacy guarantees.

 <br/>